jatinganhotra/jatinganhotra.github.com/source/_posts/2014-01-21-installing-octave-on-os-x-10-dot-9-mavericks.markdown

 If brew complains about not having a formula for octave, the following command should fix it:
 `$ brew tap --repair`

-If you get an error like `do a web search for TeX and your operating system. make[3]: *** [octave.dvi] Error 1` then build with '_--without-docs_' option.
+If you get an error like `do a web search for TeX and your operating system. make[3]: *** [octave.dvi] Error 1` then build with
+`$ brew install octave --without-docs` option.
+(_Thanks Pierre and Kahini for the correction about `--without-docs`, previously `-without-docs`_).

 This is because you don't have the Tex package installed.
 Alternatively, you can also download the 2.3GB _MacTeX.pkg_ from [here](http://tug.org/mactex/), install it and rerun the install command.
+(__Update:__ Don't try this !!!
+I installed MacTex package but the Octave installation still failed.
+I raised an issue here - [Homebrew-science Issues](https://github.com/Homebrew/homebrew-science/issues/796) but with no help.)

 If you run into any other issue, run `brew doctor` first and do what the doctor says!!!
 Re-run the command again and   see if the issue got resolved.
 If not, go ahead and raise a new issue at [Homebrew-science Issues](https://github.com/Homebrew/homebrew-science/issues).

 #### 8. Install gnuplot
 For native drawing support, we'll install gnuplot.
 `$ brew install gnuplot`
+(__Update:__ As _phseven_ pointed out, gnuplot will be automatically installed with octave, but in some cases it won't support X11.)
+For such cases, do the following:
+`$ brew uninstall gnuplot`
+`$ brew install gnuplot --with-x`

 #### 9. Setup Octave startup file
 Edit your Octave startup file or create a new one: